-- UltraEdit is probably your editor of choice.
-The version in the lab is configured to run various of the compilers easily, and it is possible to tweak it to run others in the same sort of way.
-To get this to work properly, start UltraEdit from a command window by giving the command UEDIT32, rather than by clicking on the icon on the desktop. - Although I expect that most of you will program in Java for these practicals, a version of the prac kit is available (pracloc.zip) with C# versions of this source code for people who might want to experiment with that instead.
+- If UltraEdit is your editor of choice, the version in the lab can be configured to run various of the compilers easily, and it is possible to tweak it to run others in the same sort of way.
+To get this to work properly, start UltraEdit from a command window by giving the command UEDIT32, rather than by clicking on the icon on the desktop. - You may prefer to work in C#.
+A version of the prac kit is available (prac20c.zip) with C# versions of the system and source files.
 It all works in much the same way.